chai314/UnpossibleCathexis/content/posts/skhh.md

 {{< /lead >}}

 Unlimited braggadocio!
-Okay.
-I hear you, but I was saying –
+Young one, I hear you, but hear me out –

 You hear this pound?
 This death metal drum solo with the beats per minute of a black hummingbird’s flap.
 These frequencies to humanity, the chit-chat of quasars.
 This stampede of endorphins inundating every throbbing organ in my being.
 My muscles are a superheterodyne churning actin and myosin into liquid power and smoke-blue pain.
 I’m a reactor running on perpetual meltdown, the hull of my flesh a greenhouse dome ensnaring every ounce of obliteration I could unleash if I so willed so easily on this fragile Earth.
 My beloved planet.
 My cross to bear.